Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: SUPPLEMENT INSIGHT WORKSHOP

 \section{SUPPLEMENT INSIGHT WORKSHOP}

-During the inspiration experiment phase, we primarily evaluated the inspirational effects and limitations of Evolving Agents as design probes on designers' thinking and design processes.
-We recruited 9 users from the design field, aged between 22-50 years, covering multiple design directions such as architectural design, industrial design, interaction design, game design, etc., all with at least a bachelor's degree.
+During the inspiration experiment phase, we primarily evaluated Evolving Agents' inspirational effects and limitations as design probes on designers' thinking and design processes.
+We recruited nine users from the design field, aged between 22-50 years, covering multiple design directions such as architectural design, industrial design, interaction design, game design, etc., all with at least a bachelor's degree.

-In the experiment, we first had the designer participants spend 30 minutes observing the daily logs of personality and behavior for 3 agents, discussing these logs, and writing down design insights generated from them on paper.
-Following that, we facilitated a brainstorming session where each designer discussed and associated their own and others' insights, continuously adding new insights.
+In the experiment, we first had the designer participants spend 30 minutes observing the daily logs of personality and behavior for three agents, discussing them, and writing down design insights generated from them on paper.
+We then facilitated a brainstorming session where each designer discussed and associated their own and others' insights, continuously adding new insights.

 Lastly, we asked each designer to step forward to present their summary of views and fill out a five-point scale questionnaire on the inspirational effect of Evolving Agents as design probes.
-The scoring results are as shown in the following graph.
+The scoring results are shown in the following graph.

 Most designers were surprised by such a system design and provided us with many innovative ideas on how such embodied agent simulation systems could be integrated with design processes.
-For example, a discussant with a background in environmental design believed that this system could be used to simulate users' experiences and feedback in certain spatial environments, thus obtaining firsthand design opinions.
-A student specializing in drama and film thought it could be possible to draw inspiration from the Agents' lives in a sandbox world to aid in their story creation, while a student of service design believed this system could help explore new service scenarios tailored to specific groups.
+For example, a discussant with a background in environmental design believed that this system could simulate users' experiences and feedback in certain spatial environments, thus obtaining firsthand design opinions.
+A student specializing in drama and film thought it could be possible to draw inspiration from the Agents' lives in a sandbox world to aid in their story creation.
+In contrast, a student of service design believed this system could help explore new service scenarios tailored to specific groups.